nuktpls/book4-wordpress-development/capitulo-10/README.md

 # Ordem geral

-The <front-end> HTML element represents the dominant content of the <body> of a document.
+The <main> HTML element represents the dominant content of the <body> of a document.
-The front-end content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.
+The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.

-front-end card scss
+Main card scss